 Relocating: The Long-Distance Job Search

-Employers will want to gauge your interest for working in that city long-term.
+Keep in mind that employers will want to gauge your interest for working in that city long-term.
 The easiest way to show this dedication is through established geographical ties.
 Below are a few suggested ways you can better demonstrate that connection:

-If possible, list a local address on your resume.
+- If possible, list a local address on your resume.

-Sit for the bar exam in the location you wish to relocate.
+- Sit for the bar exam in the location you wish to relocate.
 If you are admitted to the bar in that state, or once you are registered to take it, add this information to your resume.

-Clearly indicate in your cover letter your connection and\or interest in the area.
+- Clearly indicate in your cover letter your connection and/or interest in the area.

-Join the State and Local Bar Associations and list these professional associations on your resume.
+- Join the State and Local Bar Associations and list these professional associations on your resume.